Home

 New Covenant Theology

 In this teaching, it is generally held that Christ has actually changed God's laws.
-This view stems from their conclusion that because we live under the provisions of the New Covenant (believed to be a new dispensation inaugurated by Christ) that the Law of Christ is 'not' the same as the Law of Moses.
-However, it is my belief that this view is indefensible on may different levels.
+This view stems from their conclusion that because we live under the provisions of the New Covenant (believed to be a different dispensation inaugurated by Christ), the Law of Christ is 'not' the same as the Law of Moses.
+However, it is my belief that this view is indefensible on many different levels.
 Primarily because Christ did nothing but support the Law of Moses all throughout His ministry.
 Indeed, it is quite evident that the Law of Moses is used synonymously with 'The Word of God.'
-In other words, the Ten Commandments and all other commandments of God, were not Moses' law, it was God's law.
-It is only called the law of Moses to distinguish the type from the true in the Grace of Christ.
+In other words, the Ten Commandments and all other commandments of God were not Moses's law, it was God's law.
+It is only called the law of Moses to distinguish the "work" type from the true in the Grace of Christ.

 John 1:17